 - What treatments are available for aphasia, and which do you recommend?

-- Are there any types of services available, such as speech-language therapy or home health assistance?
+- Are there services available, such as speech-language therapy or home health assistance?

-- Is there any way to help my loved one understand others or communicate more effectively?
+- Are there ways to help my loved one understand others or communicate more effectively?

 What to expect from your doctor